 As you may already know, breast cancer is rare in men and even rarer in men under 60.
 Male breast cancer accounts for less than 1% of all diagnosed breast cancers.
 In July of 2007, I underwent genetic testing for the hereditary breast cancer mutations BRCA 1 and 2.
 Most men who develop male breast cancer carry this gene.
 I tested negative for the genes.
-I do not drink nor do I smoke.
+I do not drink, nor do I smoke.
 There is no history of breast cancer in my family.
 According to the geneticists at Shands University Hospital, the occurrence of male breast cancer in the general population without the BRCA mutations is .05%.

-The contamination at Camp LeJeune was revealed to me when I began research because my husband, Samuel “Jason” Perez, age 29 was diagnosed with the extremely rare form of cancer, Adrenal Cortical Carcinoma.
-Because of the rarity of this type of cancer his physician asked him if he had ever been exposed to chemicals.
+The contamination at Camp Lejeune was revealed to me when I began research after my husband Samuel “Jason” Perez (age 29) was diagnosed with an extremely rare form of cancer: Adrenal Cortical Carcinoma.
+Due to the rarity of this type of cancer, his physician asked him if he had ever been exposed to chemicals.

-Now I worry every time my children have a fever or a stomach ache.
+Now I worry every time my children have a fever or a stomachache.
 I wonder if they may have been exposed through their father.
 I worry that the chemicals Jason was exposed to may affect their health in the future.

-I hope for some sort of legislation to allow the affected including, my children, to be screened periodically to see if the water has damaged them.
+I hope for some sort of legislation to allow the affected, including my children, to be screened periodically to see if the water has damaged them.
 Please help us all achieve some peace of mind.

 Thank you for your consideration, on behalf of Jason, Austin, and Alenna Perez.

-I am also a victim of exposure to TCE at Camp Lejeune.
+I am a victim of exposure to trichloroethylene (TCE) at Camp Lejeune.
 I have male breast cancer.
 Male breast cancer is very rare in men.
-According to The American Cancer Society only 2,000 men will be diagnosed with male breast cancer in the United States this year.
+According to The American Cancer Society, only 2,000 men will be diagnosed with male breast cancer in the United States this year.
 If we put that in perspective, breast cancer is about 100 times less common among men than women.

 Three years ago, at the age of 47, the diagnosis came.
-I do not smoke, drink alcohol and have no family members with breast cancer.
-Additionally, I have had the genetic test for breast cancer and it was determined that I do not carry the gene.
+I do not smoke, drink alcohol, and have no family members with breast cancer.
+Additionally, I have had the genetic test for breast cancer, and it was determined that I do not carry the gene.

 My connection to the TCE contamination occurred at Camp Lejeune.
 I lived on base at Tarawa Terrace from around 1966 through 1970 and attended the elementary school on base.
 I played in the drainage ditch by my house, the canal, and the New River constantly during the years that my family lived at Tarawa Terrace.
 The address was 1551 Matanikau Street.